Joseph John Issa: Philanthropy

 In 1987, Issa founded the "Educate the Children Fund" while attending the LSE.
 The school adopted the program, and the Fund was officially launched by Jamaica's then Acting High Commissioner in London, Dale Anderson.
 In his remarks, Anderson said Issa's initiative was particularly welcome at a time of scarce resources.

-A year later, after completing his studies at College of the Holy Cross and becoming a Certified Public Accountant (CPA), Issa launched the Joe Issa Holy Cross/Jamaica Scholarship Fund, which provided a scholarship to a talented undergraduate Jamaican child once every four years to attend his alma mater university.
+A year later, after completing his studies at the College of the Holy Cross and becoming a Certified Public Accountant (CPA), Issa launched the Joe Issa Holy Cross/Jamaica Scholarship Fund, which provided a scholarship to a talented undergraduate Jamaican child once every four years to attend the college.

 In 1991, while he was working at his parents' SuperClubs Grand Lido Negril resort, Issa launched a cricket and tennis training programme for young children in the parish of Negril.

-In the new millennium, Issa founded another charity, "Global Education 2000", to help Jamaican schools by partnering them with their US counterparts.
+Issa founded another charity in 2000, "Global Education 2000", to help Jamaican schools by partnering them with their US counterparts.
 The initiative has resulted in the implementation of various exchange programmes which have benefited several Jamaican schools and were widely reported in the Jamaican media.

 Also, while, at SuperClubs, Issa helped employees at the resorts to buy and develop land under a project called "People Development Programme".

 Since 2003, as Chairman of Cool Corporation, a group of 'Cool' branded companies that cut across many industries, Issa has set up Cool Charities, and has donated hundreds of computers, books, air conditioners and other school-related supplies primarily to educational institutions in the parishes of St. Mary and St. Ann.

-Issa volunteers as a Justice of the Peace (JP) for the parish of St Mary.
-He is a former director of First Global Bank, Guardian Life Limited and Supreme Ventures Limited; and board member of Seville Great House.

-He has been bestowed with an honorary life membership of the Rotary and Kiwanis clubs and is a past President of the St. Ann Chamber of Commerce.

-Also, since 1983, Issa has been serving as a Eucharistic Minister for the Catholic Church.